Disease Guide ·Dental Disease ·2026

 Dental Coverage Basics

-Most pet insurance accident & illness policies cover dental problems caused by disease or injury — extractions due to periodontal disease, broken teeth from trauma, oral tumors.
-The key distinction is between illness-related dental work (usually covered) and routine dental care (usually not covered without an add-on).
+Most policies cover dental problems from disease or injury - extractions, broken teeth, tumors.
+Key distinction: illness-related work (usually covered) vs routine care (usually not covered without an add-on).

 Red flag · Routine exclusion